imclab/P2pCore/readme.md

     P2pEncrypt p2pReceiveHandler decryptString='hello 1'
     P2pEncrypt p2pReceiveHandler decryptString='hello 2'

-Rendesvouz string matching can be used as an alternative to fingerprint matching:
+Mode B: Random string matching (here: "rendesvouz") can be used as an alternative to fingerprint matching:

     ./run timur.p2pCore.P2pEncrypt keysAlice - rendesvouz
     ./run timur.p2pCore.P2pEncrypt keysBob - rendesvouz

-In this case, P2pEncrypt requires three arguments: 1. the name of the folder containing the remote public keys.
+For this, P2pEncrypt requires three arguments: 1. the name of the folder containing the remote public keys.
 2. a dash to indicate that no key shall be used for client matching.
 3. a unique matching string.
 Both clients need to enter the exact same string, in order to get matched.
 The advantage of using random Rendesvouz strings for matching, is that the relay server will not see any key fingerprints and therefor has no means to identify who is sending the request.

     P2pEncrypt fullLocalKeyName=keysBob/key.pub used for fingerprint matching
     P2pEncrypt matching clients with rendezvous string 'rendesvouz'